A red graphic icon of the THC warning label which is included on all legal cannabis products in Colorado.

 Your job is too important to get high.

 Drug testing is still common for many employers.
-Many companies do not allow marijuana use, so if you are caught with marijuana at your job or get a DUI or MIP, you could be fired.
+Many companies do not allow cannabis use, so if you are caught with cannabis at your job or get a DUI or MIP, you could be fired.
 This could make it harder to be hired in the future.
-It’s important to know that even if you haven’t used marijuana for several weeks, THC can stay in your system.
-That means you can test positive even if you haven’t used recently.
+It’s important to know that even if you haven’t used cannabis for several weeks, THC can stay in your system.
+That means you can test positive even if you haven’t used it recently.